naproxen and esomeprazole (Oral route)

 - For rheumatoid arthritis, osteoarthritis, and ankylosing spondylitis:

-- Adults—One tablet two times per day.
+- Adults—One tablet two times a day.

 - Children—Use and dose must be determined by your doctor.